Group Exercise Leader

 Employment turnover is expected to increase as members of the baby boom generation retire over the next few years.

 Group exercise leaders’ incomes vary greatly.
-Factors include their experience, the variety of certification specialities they hold, the number of classes they teach, and the type of employer they work for.
+Factors include their experience, the variety and quality of certification specialities they hold, the number of classes they teach, and the type of employer they work for.
 Some group exercise leaders are volunteers.

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.